 Specifically, recipe that call for boneless skinless chicken breasts.

-Not thighs, not legs, not wings, all of which I personally happen to love.
+Not thighs, not legs, not wings, all of which I personally happen to also love.
 Nope, everyone seems to be obsessed with the lean white meat that comes with chicken breasts, and all the better when you don’t have to mess with any skin or bones.
-Plus, they’re pretty affordable as lean proteins go, chicken is extremely versatile to work with, and let’s be real, you can make it taste like just about anything you like!
+Plus, as lean proteins go, chicken is pretty affordable, it’s also extremely versatile to work with, and let’s be real, you can make it taste like just about anything you like!

 The secret is my 5-step method that has an easy-to-remember acronym for chicken brrrrreasts:

 Can you guess what they stand for?